April 25, 2010

 2. Add the meat and brown on all sides.
 Add salt and pepper to taste.

 3. Add 5 cups of water, bring to a boil on medium-high heat.
-Lower heat, cover and cook for 45-50 minutes or until meat is tender.
+Lower the heat, cover, and cook for 45-50 minutes or until the meat is tender.
 Add water if needed.

 7. Add the fried okras to the stew pot and cook for an additional 20 minutes to soak up the flavors.